pallab2o/stock-price-predictor/README.md

 3. Run the Streamlit app by executing `streamlit run app.py` in your terminal.
 4. Access the app in your web browser at `http://localhost:8501`.

+## Deployed Website

+The app is already deployed and accessible online.
+You can try it out at [Stock Price Prediction App](https://stock-predictor-pallab2o.streamlit.app/#stock-predictor).

 ## Feedback and Contributions

 Feedback, bug reports, and contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/yourusername/stock-price-prediction-app/issues) or [submit a pull request](https://github.com/yourusername/stock-price-prediction-app/pulls).